-Water Safety for Your Home
+Water Safety for Your Home: AC and Plumbing Systems Work Together

 When you own your own home, the maintenance for your home’s upkeep and repair belong to you.
 Every home is going to need regular care to keep its air conditioning and plumbing systems working properly.
 Sometimes the maintenance tasks are simple and easy.
 And sometimes, they might require a licensed plumber or air conditioning contractor’s help.
 A good REALTOR, like my friend Susan Hutson who specializes in home sales on Houston’s Westside, is a great resource for referrals for many kinds of contractors to help with home maintenance and repair.
 If you purchased your home brand-new, your builder may be able to give you a maintenance schedule to help you learn how to maintain your home.
 Perry Homes, a local builder in the Katy area, suggests these fall home maintenance tips to get ready for fall which includes addressing mold and moisture.